CIBC International Money Transfer: Fees, Rates and Transfer Time

 Knightsbridge is simply the best way to exchange currency and transfer funds across borders.
 Knightsbridge has been interviewed by over 70 different media outlets, including 20 video interviews with broadcasters like CTV News and CBC because we’ve made it our mission to inform Canadians that you don’t have to overpay for your currency exchange and money transfers.
 Transfers are free due to integration with local banks.

 All of the funds transferred are held in segregated client trust accounts that are kept completely separate from corporate operating accounts.
-Regulation is done by FINTRAC (an agency of the Government of Canada) and we are bonded and insured for $1,000,000.
+Regulation is done by FINTRAC (an agency of the Government of Canada) and we have set aside $1,000,000 for consumer protection.

 Knightsbridge stays on top of the day-to-day currency exchange rates and trends so that we can always find you the very best rate for your money.
 Transferring money across borders doesn’t have to cost an arm and a leg, and at Knightsbridge it hardly costs you anything.

 Making an International Bank Transfer with CIBC